moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/vocabulary/js-vocabulary.md

 ## abstract equality comparison operator(==) vs strict equality comparison operator(===)

-The abstract equality operator performs a loose equality comparison that performs type coercion if necessary to make the comparison possible.
-The strict equality operator, on the other hand, performs a strict equality comparison that does not perform type coercion and requires the operands to have the same type (as well as the same value).
+- The abstract equality operator performs a _**loose** equality_ comparison that performs type coercion if necessary to make the comparison possible.
+- The strict equality operator, on the other hand, performs a _strict equality_ comparison that does not perform type coercion and requires the operands to have the same type (as well as the same value).

 ## type coercion

 Type coercion is the process of converting a value from one data type to another.
-In JavaScript, type coercion happens implicitly when operators or functions are applied to values of different types.
+Type coercion happens implicitly when operators or functions are applied to values of different types.